-Good Afternoon chair Treyger and members of the Committee on Education and thank you for the opportunity to testify.
+Good Afternoon Chair Treyger and members of the Committee on Education and thank you for the opportunity to testify.
 My name is Gregory Brender and I am here on behalf of the Day Care Council of New York.
 For more than 70 years, the Day Care Council has successfully served the needs of non-profit organizations sponsoring early childhood education programs across the five boroughs of New York City.
-Our 93 members currently operate more than 216 programs, most of which are under contract with the Department of Education.